Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Risk-based decisions instead of feature checklists

-Governance Level:
+Governance level:

 • Security policies that people actually read (and follow)